What is a company knowledge base?

 2. Onboarding and Training

-A knowledge base is a valuable resource for onboarding and training new employees.
-The articles and guides can cover everything from company policies and procedures to industry-specific information.
+The knowledge base articles and guides can cover everything from company policies and procedures to industry-specific information.
 The knowledge base can also be used to provide ongoing training to employees, ensuring they have the latest information and skills required for their job.

 “With a lot of startups, the onboarding piece is really difficult,” says Cal Brunell from Everyday Speech.
 “At the beginning, everybody owns a piece of the company, and information lives in everyone’s collective minds.
 Since implementing Tettra, we’ve gotten really good feedback from recent hires that the onboarding is super helpful and clear.”
 By centralizing information in Tettra, Everyday Speech helps employees understand the company more easily—from its overarching values to their specific jobs and daily work.